 It is relatively inexpensive, but it is not a deterrent or barrier to a predator.

-Bad: Will not keep predators out, prone to rust.
+Will NOT keep predators out, prone to rust.

-This is mostly used for pens and outside areas of containment such as a large runs.
+This is mostly used for pens and outside areas of containment such as large runs.

 Plastic Poultry Netting